amInfoTech/car-rental/README.md

 Project Goal:

-Create an ERD for the company, an SQL Database, a MySQL Database, and a PHP & HTML form to retrieve data from the server.
+Create an ERD for the company, an SQL Database, and a PHP & HTML form to retrieve data from the server.

 /Form:  HTML and PHP code that we wrote in order to help the user interact with the server.